-Whether you are looking at deploying drones in your business or are thinking about starting your own drone services company.
+Whether you are looking at deploying drones in your business or are thinking about starting your own drone services company in 2022.
 There is no better time to get involved in the commercial drone market.
 A recent report by PWC shows that drones will provide a £42 billion uplift to the UK economy by 2030.

-Most of that uplift will come from cost saving provided by drones which are set to transform the way businesses operate.
+Most of that uplift will come from cost savings provided by drones which are set to transform the way businesses operate.
 Take surveying, for example, most professional surveyors now use drones to help them carry out their jobs.
-In just a short space of time, the drone has become a fundamental part of their equipment, as important as the theodolite.
+In just a short space of time, the drone has become a fundamental part of their tool kit, as important as the theodolite.

 And many more industries are set to follow suit.
-The emergency services, construction, security, retail, logistics and media.
+The emergency services, construction, security, education, inspection and media.
 All these industries and more will be transformed by drones over the next five to ten years.

 But as the drone market continues to grow, so does the number of drones built to serve it.
 There are fixed-wing drones, VTOL drones, multirotor and hybrid drones.
 This can cause confusion for people new to the market.
 So where do you start?

-In this blog, we are going to look at the best drones for beginners looking to start their own drone services business.
+In this blog, we are going to look at the best drones for beginners looking to start their own drone services business in 2022.
 We are assuming here that the reader has little to no experience with drones, but even if you have flown a drone before this guide will also help you choose the right device.

 First things, first, let’s look at the different drone categories available.
 Just like conventional aircraft, drones come in all different shapes and sizes.
 But generally speaking they each fall into one of the following three categories: